rainavyas/GrammaticalErrorCorrection/README.md

 # Objective

 The aim is to peform the NLP sequence-to-sequence task of generating a grammatically correct version of an input sentence.
 This is achieved in this work using a Trasnformer based encoder-decoder architecture, specifically, a T5 model: https://huggingface.co/transformers/model_doc/t5.html.
-CLC data is used for training of this model.
+Cambridge Learner Corpus (CLC) data is used for training of this model.

 # Requirements